Natalie Taylor Scholar Program

-The goal of the Natalie Taylor and Grossman Scholar Programs is to formally engage students in service experiences embedded in their academic and co-curricular experiences.
+The goal of the Natalie Taylor Scholar Program is to formally engage students in service experiences embedded in their academic and co-curricular experiences.
 The program was created to recognize and reward community and civic engagement and will distinguish students who have committed themselves to service, community engagement, and social responsibility.

 Students who successfully meet the required criteria will receive distinction upon graduation.

-Natalie Taylor and Grossman Scholars will be noted on the student’s transcript; will be recognized at the senior awards ceremony; and will wear a medal of recognition at graduation.
+Natalie Taylor Scholars will be noted on the student’s transcript; will be recognized at the senior awards ceremony; and will wear a medal of recognition at graduation.

-Through an application and interview process, students will be accepted into the Natalie Taylor and Grossman Scholar program.
+Through an application and interview process, students will be accepted into the Natalie Taylor Scholar program.
 Limited funds will be available for service immersion experiences.

 - Foundations of Management and Entrepreneurship (FME)